Cenozoic Era (65

 in reference to the fact that mammals were essentially modern

 in form.
-The Pliocene climate was also relative cool and dry as
+The Pliocene climate was also relative cool and dry

 in modern times.
 These modern climates reduced tropical vegetation